tokizuoh/Abydos/README.md

 # Abydos

-macOS application that displays the title of the book you are currently reading in the macOS menu bar.
+macOS application that displays the title of the book you are currently reading in the menu bar.

 ## What is "currently reading"?